Stilton cheese: Protected characteristics

-Notably, in the event of a local milk shortage, milk can instead be sourced from the surrounding counties of Cambridgeshire, Northamptonshire, Warwickshire, Staffordshire, Greater Manchester, Cheshire, Yorkshire, or Lincolnshire.
+In the event of a local milk shortage, milk can instead be sourced from the surrounding counties of Cambridgeshire, Northamptonshire, Warwickshire, Staffordshire, Greater Manchester, Cheshire, Yorkshire, or Lincolnshire.

 On average, finished Stilton cheese has a typical fat content of 35% and protein content of 23%.

 Similar cheeses

-A number of blue cheeses are made in a similar way to Blue Stilton.
+A number of blue cheeses are made in a way similar to Blue Stilton.
 These gain their blue veins and distinct flavour from the use of one or more saprotrophic fungi, such as Penicillium roqueforti and Penicillium glaucum.
 Since the PDO came into effect, some British supermarkets have stocked a generic "British Blue cheese".
 Other makers have adopted their own names and styles.
 Other typical British blue cheeses are Oxford Blue and Shropshire Blue.
-Stichelton is an English blue cheese virtually identical to Blue Stilton, but because it does not use pasteurised milk or factory-produced rennet it cannot legally be called Stilton, due its PDO status.
+Stichelton is an English blue cheese virtually identical to Blue Stilton, but because it does not use pasteurised milk it cannot legally be called Stilton, due its PDO status.

 Many countries have blue cheeses.
 Italy, for example, has greenish blue Gorgonzola made from cow's milk.
 France has blue cheeses such as Fourme d'Ambert from Auvergne, made with cow's milk, and Roquefort, made with ewe's milk.
 Denmark produces Danish Blue Cheese.
 Some of the many cheeses in the Netherlands are blue, such as Ruscello.

 Consumption

 Blue Stilton is often eaten with celery or pears.
 It is commonly added as a flavouring to vegetable soup, notably to cream of celery or broccoli.
 It is otherwise eaten with various crackers, biscuits or bread.
 It can be used to make a blue cheese sauce to be served drizzled over a steak, or the cheese can be crumbled over a salad.
 Traditionally, a barley wine or port is paired with Blue Stilton, but it also goes well with sweet sherry or Madeira wine.
 The practice of scooping a hollow in the centre of a Stilton cheese and pouring port wine into it is deprecated; nonetheless this combination has been marketed in screw-topped tubes "like toothpaste".
 The cheese is traditionally eaten at Christmas.
-The rind of the cheese forms naturally during the aging process and is perfectly edible, unlike the rind of some other cheeses, such as Edam or Port Salut.
+The rind of the cheese forms naturally during the aging process and is edible, unlike the rind of some other cheeses, such as Edam.

 White Stilton has not had the Penicillium roqueforti mould introduced into it, which would otherwise lead to the blue veining normally associated with Stilton.
 It is a crumbly, creamy, open-textured cheese now extensively used as a base for blending with apricot, ginger and citrus or vine fruits to create dessert cheeses and has also been used as a flavouring for chocolate.

 Huntsman cheese is made with both Blue Stilton and Double Gloucester.